The Telnyuk Sisters: Career timeline

 In 1987, one year after their debut, the sisters became the laureates of the national competition "New Names".
 They won multiple awards at the first and second "Chervona Ruta" festivals in 1989 and 1991 with songs based on the verse of Pavlo Tychyna.

 In the early 1990s, the sisters released the albums Moment and Lesya and Halya, in collaboration with composer Andryj Shust ("Falcon").
 They then adopted a new sound in collaboration with pianist and composer Ivan Davydenko ("Take offence", "Under the Rain", "Ophelia", "Next to You") and later with Eugene Bortnychuk, Oleg Putyatin, and Igor Sereda, leading to the album "Silence and Thunder."

 In 1997, the Sisters, along with ex-Rolling Stones guitarist Mick Taylor, recorded the track "My Futile Love".
 On the 60th anniversary of the birth of the Ukrainian poet Vasyl Stus, the programme "Swinging evening broken even ..." was created.
 It was a series of performances by Raisa Nedashkivska in cooperation with the son of the poet Dmytro Stus and actress Halyna Stefanova, as well as composer Sergyi Moroz.
 The programme "On the Edge", which was dedicated in memory of the poet, was seen and heard by Canadian students.

 In 1998, the group was awarded the Vasyl Stus Prize for the preservation and promotion of Ukrainian culture.
 In the early 2000s, the Telnyuks began to dabble in the theatre when the controversial play UBN (Ukrainian Bourgeois Nationalist) was staged in Lviv Drama Zankovetska Theatre, led by Fyodor Nikolayevich Strigun and directed by Myroslav Hrynyshyn.
 Halyna Telnyuk was credited with screenwriting while the composer of the music was Lesya Telnyuk.
 The original version of UBN is played at Lutsk Drama Theater.

-For many years, the Sisters worked with Nina Morozevich, a teacher in Bandura at Odessa State Conservatory and leader of trio Mallows at Odessa State Philharmonic.
+For many years, the Sisters worked with Nina Morozevich, a teacher in Bandura at Odesa State Conservatory and leader of trio Mallows at Odesa State Philharmonic.
 Together they collaborated on several tracks.